Violation of the Finner inequality in the four-output triangle network: Introduction

 \section{Introduction}

-The study of correlations in networks with independent sources has attracted a lot of attention recently, notably because of its ability to provide nonlocality without input \cite{review, Tavakoli_Review}.
+The study of correlations in networks with independent sources has attracted a lot of attention recently, notably because of its ability to provide nonlocality without input \cite{review, Tavakoli_Review}. \corr{ The first studies of nonlocality started in the well-known Bell scenario~\cite{Bell}.
+In this scenario, two parties share some resources and the goal consists in maximizing a score.
+More generally, in Bell scenarios n parties share some common resources.
+The parties can agree on a strategy before the start of the game, but can no longer communicate once the game starts.
+This game is used to prove that quantum mechanics cannot be explained with local variables.
+In this scenario, building Bell inequalities allows one to distinguish between local, and nonlocal correlations. }

-Nonlocality in networks differs fundamentally from the standard Bell nonlocality.
-In fact, Bell inequalities do not allow one to characterize nonlocality in networks, since the local regions in networks are non-convex~\cite{branciard2012bilocal}.
+Nonlocality in networks differs fundamentally from the standard Bell nonlocality, \corr{in that, some resources are only shared by a subset of the parties}.
+In fact, Bell inequalities do not allow one to characterize nonlocality in networks, since the local regions in networks are nonconvex~\cite{branciard2012bilocal}.
 The development of novel methods to study network nonlocality is therefore needed.

 The triangle network has been of particular interest due to its minimal shape.
 The first example of triangle nonlocality comes from T.Fritz \cite{Fritz_2012}, though it uses the standard CHSH test~\cite{CHSH}.
 More recently, some distributions called “token counting” have been proved nonlocal \cite{ Renou_2019, Renou_TC_CM_22, Pozas_2023, krivachy_singlephoton}.
 All these examples of nonlocal distribution in the triangle are for the four-output case, but some distributions with fewer outputs have been found \cite{minimal_triangle_2022}.
-The 2-output triangle has been studied in detail, no sign of quantum nonlocality has been found yet and the regions where one could still hope to find some gets smaller and smaller~\cite{gisin2020constraints, pozas_2triangle}.
+The 2-output triangle has been studied in detail, no sign of quantum nonlocality has been found yet, and the regions where one could still hope to find some gets smaller and smaller~\cite{gisin2020constraints, pozas_2triangle}.

 In this work, we focus on distributions in the 4-output triangle network without inputs.
 We study the subspace with distributions invariant under exchange of parties and outputs, that we call output permutation invariant (OPI) for short.
 This subspace contains the Elegant distribution, introduced in \cite{Gisin_2019}, obtained by using the elegant joint measurement (EJM) on shared maximally entangled two qubits states.
 This distribution is thought to be nonlocal \cite{krivachy_neural_2020}, but a proof is still awaited.